SkylineCommunications/dataminer-docs-connectors/connector/doc/Huawei_eSight.md

 # Huawei eSight

 eSight is an enterprise-oriented O&M management solution.
 It implements converged management and provides centralized management, visualized monitoring, and analysis for enterprise ICT devices.

-This connector purpose is to monitor the devices information and status, and the alarms currently present in the system.
+With this connector, you can monitor device information, status information, and alarms for this solution.

 ## About